Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-nominate-axiasolar.md

 # Using Command-Line Interface (CLI)

 Apart from using AXIASolar-JS Apps to participate in staking, you can do all these things in CLI instead.
-The CLI approach allows you to interact with the AXIASolar network without going to the Polkado-JS Apps dashboard.
+The CLI approach allows you to interact with the AXIASolar network without going to the Axiado-JS Apps dashboard.

 ### Step 1: Install @axiasolar-js/api-cli